Dutch court convicts 5 over violence against Israeli fans – DW – 12/24/2024

 Another man identified as Umutcan A., 24, was sentenced to one month in prison for assaulting fans and violently tearing a Maccabi scarf from one of them.

-A 22-year-old man identified as Abushabab M. faces a charge of attempted murder, but his case was adjourned while he undergoes an assessment.
+A further defendant was a 22-year-old man identified as Abushabab M., who faces a charge of attempted murder.
+His case was postponed pending a psychiatric assessment.
+The defendant was born in the Gaza Strip and grew up in a war zone, his lawyer told the court.

 Six other suspects are due to appear in court later.
 Three of them are minors and their cases will be heard behind closed doors.